IceChes/Foundation/README.md

 CAD - https://cad.onshape.com/documents/1b6af34e741de49267eb33f1/w/062e897289cc847096c67c52/e/c46deb7eee4581729b200b45

 # Updates
 Will come depending solely on if I feel like updating the design.
+At some point this printer will be completely converted to coreXZ.

 # Versioning
 The Foundation uses a special incrementing version system.
 Increments in the number after the period means that one or more parts need to be reprinted to upgrade, and/or 2 purchased components or less need to be swapped out or added.
 Increments in the first number mean that more than 2 purchased components need to be swapped out or added.